Ependymomas

 There are different types of ependymomas with different grades.
 The grade of tumor describes how abnormal the cancer cells look under a microscope and how quickly the tumor is likely to grow and spread.

-If the tumor cells look similar to healthy tissue and has different cell groupings, it is called “differentiated” or a “low-grade tumor.”
+If the tumor cells look like healthy tissue and has different cell groupings, it is called “differentiated” or a “low-grade tumor.”
 If the tumor’s tissue looks very different from healthy tissue, it is called “poorly differentiated” or a “high-grade tumor.”

 High-grade tumors tend to grow and spread more quickly than low-grade tumors.
 They may need treatment right away and treatment that is more aggressive.